What the new Bing report reveals about AI search visibility (and why it matches the social shift)

 What's still missing

 Google Search Console has had similar limitations with AI Overviews and AI Mode visibility.
 The reports show coverage without full click attribution.
 SparkToro and Datos data showed that AI Overviews reduce organic click-through rate by approximately 70%.
-The visibility is there.
-The click isn't always.

 For brands measuring marketing impact, this means AI citation tracking belongs alongside other top-of-funnel discovery metrics, not bottom-of-funnel attribution.
 Brand mention frequency, content recall, and citation count are leading indicators.
 Direct revenue attribution from AI citations is still difficult.